stephencenter/PeasantsAscension/README.txt

     When creating your character, the game will ask you to input an Adventure Name.
 The purpose of this is to give a name to the folder in which the save files are located.
-This is why there are so many limitations to what you can name adventure, as certain symbols are not allowed as folder names on certain OSes.
+This is why there are so many limitations to what you can name adventures, as certain symbols are not allowed as folder names on certain OSes.
 To prevent problems, the game only allows alphanumeric characters (A-Z, a-z, 0-9) as well as the underscore-character ( _ ) and the hyphen-character ( - ).